PiAPI Image Generation MCP server

 npm run build

-1. Create a .env file with your API key (optional for testing):
+1. Create a .env file with your API key:

 PIAPI_API_KEY=your_api_key_here

-Add the server to Claude Desktop by editing the configuration file:
+1. Add this to your Claude Desktop configuration file:

 {